In the words of Mary Quant, Fashion is a tool to compete in life outside the home.

 Indeed, Quant’s clothing led the way for a playful and colourful new generation of fashionistas, and changed the way of style as it was known.
 Her energetic designs quickly spread around the world from her small boutique on Kinds Road in London.

-Certainly, this event is unmissable for fashion gurus.
-Tickets will cost $24.50, and have yet to be released.
+Certainly, this event is unmissable for fashion gurus after lockdown.
+The event will be on display until March 13 2022, so there will be plenty of time to see it.
 Visit Auckland Art Gallery for more information.